SAP/luigi/client-frameworks-support/client-support-angular/projects/client-support-angular/README.md

 * Get the current Context (latest) that we received from Luigi Core
 * Provide an Observable<Context> where through subscribing, you can get any Context change

-LuigiContextService it is actually an abstract class: the implementation it is present in LuigiContextServiceImpl class.
+LuigiContextService is an abstract class, its implementation is in LuigiContextServiceImpl class.
 If you need to change/extend the implementation, you can easily create your a new class extending LuigiContextServiceImpl:

 ```javascript